 - Legislative implications: explain whether legislation (such as a regulation or a Bill) will be needed to implement the proposals in the paper.
 If the proposals will be part of a Bill, note the place on the Legislation Programme that the Bill holds (see the section on the Legislation Programme for more information)

 - Impact Analysis: should state whether an impact analysis is included with the proposal – which it should if the paper includes a regulatory change option, and include a statement about whether an independent assessor considers whether the impact analysis meets the quality assurance criteria.
 See the guidance on impact statements for more information

 - Human rights: a statement is required on whether the proposals are in any way inconsistent with the New Zealand Bill of Rights Act 1990 and the Human Rights Act 1993.
 More information about this requirement is in the other implications section below

-- Gender implications and disability perspective: a statement is required in relevant papers in each of these sections on whether proposals have gender or disability implications.
+- Gender implications and disability perspective: a statement is required in papers for the Cabinet Social Wellbeing Committee on whether proposals have gender or disability implications.
 More information about this requirement is in the other implications section below

 - Publicity: state whether any publicity is planned for the proposals in the paper (i.e. press releases, events)